Drone Pilot Stories with Dr Debbie Debbie Saunders

 You definitely don’t need to be an expert upfront but rather give it a try and learn how to get the most out of your skillset.
 Flying a drone definitely gives you a different perspective on the world.

-Now that you have gained your remote pilot license, what’s next?
+Now that you have gained your remote pilot licence, what’s next?

 At first, I attended some remotely piloted aircraft clubs and tried flying at those locations.
 These clubs had pre-approved airspace and permitted flying activities.
 But given that my involvement was business-related and time-sensitive, I decided to explore alternative locations that offered both legal flying opportunities and the flexibility to suit my schedule.